MAIN SECTIONS

 huáng-yāo xiǎng-mì-liè

-'yellow-rumped indicate-honey woodpecker'
+'yellow-rumped honey-guiding woodpecker'

 インドミツオシエ